unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 - The data formats used during the tiling job, of which there are two [types](#data-types): a processing type and a binning type.
 - How individual data records in a bin are [aggregated](#data-aggregation)

-See the following file for an example of a custom Bin Analytic.
+See the following file for an example of a custom Bin Analytic: <em>/tile-examples/twitter-topics/twitter-topics-utilities/src/main/scala/com/oculusinfo/twitter/tilegen/<wbr><strong>TwitterTopicBinningAnalytic.scala</strong></em>

-<pre class="path">/tile-examples/twitter-topics/twitter-topics-utilities/src/main/scala/com/<wbr>oculusinfo/twitter/tilegen/TwitterTopicBinningAnalytic.scala</pre>

 ##### <a name="data-types"></a>Data Types